The fintech segment will gain prominence with even more aspiring practices in 2021.

 Citi and several banks have recently collaborated with Google to build an all-new banking system.
 Mastercard and Visa are working with fintech firms to improve their existing technology.

 Those collaborations present a great opportunity for banks to increase revenue and, most importantly, innovation.
-We can expect that relationships among Fintech and traditional banks will keep thriving in 2021.
+We can expect that relationships between Fintech and traditional banks will keep thriving in the future.

 The fintech revolution is gaining momentum as people want to get more things done with less effort.